In July and August, Hokkaido is sunny and there are many summer days when the temperature is warm.

 In urban areas of Sapporo, the temperature is higher than it feels

-In many areas, it is not uncommon for summer temperatures to reach 25°C or higher in summer in July and August, or to reach mid-summer temperatures above 30°C.
+In many areas, it is not uncommon for temperatures in Hokkaido in summer to reach 25°C or higher in summer in July and August, or to reach mid-summer temperatures above 30°C.

 In Sapporo, the largest city in Hokkaido, the heat island effect has been occurring in recent years, and the average maximum daytime temperature is 24.9°C in July and 26.4°C in August (average values from 1981 to 2010 announced by the Japan Meteorological Agency.
 Same reference below).